-The KraneShares CICC China 5G and Technology Leaders Index ETF (the "Fund") seeks to provide investment results that, before fees and expenses, correspond generally to the price and yield performance of a specific equity securities index.
-The Fund's current index is the CICC China Technology Leaders Index (the "Underlying Index").
+The KraneShares CICC China 5G & Semiconductor Index ETF (the "Fund") seeks to provide investment results that, before fees and expenses, correspond generally to the price and yield performance of a specific equity securities index.
+The Fund's current index is the CICC China 5G and Semiconductor Leaders Index (the "Underlying Index").

 The following table describes the fees and expenses you may pay if you buy, hold and sell shares of the Fund.
-The table and Example below do not include the brokerage commissions or bid-ask spread that you may pay when purchasing or selling shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.

+Shareholder Fees (fees paid directly from your investment) None

+Annual Fund Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

-Management Fees 0.99%
+Management Fees 0.78%

 Distribution and/or Service (12b-1) Fees 0.00%

-Other Expenses 0.01%
+Other Expenses 0.00%

 Total Annual Fund Operating Expenses.
-1.00%
+0.78%

+Fee Waiver -0.14%

+Total Annual Fund Operating Expenses After Fee Waiver 0.64%

-Pursuant to a Distribution Plan, the Fund may bear a Rule 12b-1 fee not to exceed 0.25% per year of the Fund's average daily net assets.
-However, no such fee is currently paid by the Fund, and the Board of Trustees has not currently approved the commencement of any payments under the Distribution Plan.
-Based on estimated amounts for the current fiscal year.
+- Pursuant to a Distribution Plan, the Fund may bear a Rule 12b-1 fee not to exceed 0.25% per year of the Fund's average daily net assets.
+However, no such fee is currently paid by the Fund, and the Board of Trustees has not currently approved the commencement of any payments under the Distribution Plan. - Based on estimated amounts for the current fiscal year. - The Fund's investment adviser, Krane Funds Advisors, LLC ("Krane" or "Adviser"), has contractually agreed to waive its management fee by 0.14% of the Fund's average daily net assets ("Fee Waiver").
+The Fee Waiver will continue until August 1, 2022, and may only be terminated prior thereto by the Board.